Raku/user-experience/README.md

     * Installing a module
 * **Developing in Perl 6**
     * Developing a module
+        * Testing a module
     * Distributing a module
     * Distributing a Perl 6 program
+    * Maintaining a module or program
+        * Workflow for bumping your module's version
+        * Bitrot detection and dependent module version handling
+        * Checking for issues and PRs
+        * Sharing write access
+            * perl6 community modules
 * **Getting Help and Training**
     * Finding and accessing Perl 6 documentation
     * Finding and accessing documentation for a module